-So what’s the downside you ask?
-There has to be a tradeoff for all of this extra power and features.
+So what’s the downside?
+There must be a tradeoff to all of this extra power and features.

 The tradeoff is the power consumption which is around 100mA when using the BLE radio.
 This is over 10 times the current consumed by the other BLE chips.

 The Espressif module, which is based on their ESP32 SoC, costs only $3.59 in quantities of 1k units.
 When it comes to the biggest bang for your buck the ESP-WROOM-32 module is really unbeatable.

 The module dimensions are 25.5 x 18 mm so it’s a little larger than the other BLE modules.

 The only other BLE module that comes close in price is the Fanstel BT832A module (based on the Nordic nRF52810), but that solution isn’t yet available.